 About this release

-- The 90% standard was met, with all patients attending a screening appointment within 52 weeks from referral.
+- The 90% standard was met during the quarter ending 30 September 2022, with 100% of patients attending a screening appointment within 52 weeks of referral.

 IVF is an effective method of assisted reproductive technology used to treat infertility.
 This includes intra-cytoplasmic sperm injection (ICSI) for male infertility.
 Where this publication refers to IVF, it includes IVF and ICSI.
 One full cycle of IVF includes ovulation induction, egg retrieval, fertilisation, transfer of fresh embryos, followed by freezing of suitable embryos and subsequent replacement of these provided the couple still fulfil the access criteria.

 Each of the 14 territorial NHS Boards in Scotland commissions cycles of IVF from one of the four specialist tertiary Centres providing NHS treatment (Aberdeen, Dundee, Edinburgh and Glasgow).

 The next release of this publication will be 28 February 2023.

 If you have an enquiry relating to this publication, please contact firstname.lastname@example.org.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email email@example.com.

 To report any issues with a publication, please email firstname.lastname@example.org.